 After studying music in Feldkirch, the musician and composer, Martin Gut, studied classical guitar at the Music Academy in Vienna, taking in addition courses in harmonic theory and electro-acoustics.
 As a composer he is however self-taught.
 Recalling Geothe’s view that architecture is frozen music, for Gut, the Wachau Valley resonates with music and resounds with the echoes of sounds that have reverberated over centuries.

-Much of Martin Gut’s music is written for an electronically amplified single stringed instrument of his own design.
-Historically the instrument’s ancestor is an instrument known as a tromba marina or marine trumpet, this consisted of a single string strung over a two metre long resonance chamber.
-Such instruments are capable of emitting rich sonorous tones and during the baroque were often used as a substitute for the trumpet, which being made of rolled metal, was a very expensive instrument.
+As he searched through the awe-inspiring repertoire of musical history and the dazzling array of stratergies that characterise New Music, Martin Gut found himself repeatedly drawn to the idea of a monochord from which overtones could teased out and worked on.
+Historically the monochord is a tromba marina or marine trumpet, which consists of a single string strung over a two metre long resonance chamber.
+Such instruments are capable of emitting rich sonorous tones and during the Baroque, were often used as a substitute for the trumpet, which being made of rolled metal, was a very expensive.

 Although Gut can play the tromba marina or Trumscheit as it is known in German, he favours his electric version, which he calls an Electro-Scheit.
 The process by which he arrived, from classical guitar, to a single string which he generally strikes rather than plucks, was a slow process of filtering out the essences of various kinds of music that was important to him, combined with an interest in the musical-philosophical writings of Plato.
 Within this range of interests and concerns, the tromba marina repeatedly appeared as something that whilst in its traditional form, was not what he was looking for, in its philosophical and theoretical aspects seemed to be hinting at something.